getodk/docs/odkx-src/scan-using.rst

 Once you've verified all the fields, select :menuselection:`Form Name --> Finalize Changes + Exit`.
 You will also have the option to :menuselection:`Finalize Changes` if you are navigating through the data fields by using the next button and reach the end of the data contents.
 Once you are finished here you will return to Scan, where you can scan a new form or transcribe a saved scan.
 Both options accessible through navigating to Scan's Main Menu.

 .. image:: /img/scan-using/scan-finalize.*
-  :alt: Finalizing changes in ODK Survey
+  :alt: Finalizing changes in ODK-X Survey
   :class: device-screen-vertical

 .. _scan-using-tables: